-Creating a Logical Volume with a Data and Log Subvolume
+Creating a Logical Volume with a Data, Log, and Real-time Subvolume

-The following example creates an XVM logical volume that includes a data subvolume and a log subvolume.
+The following example creates an XVM logical volume that includes a data subvolume, a log subvolume, and a real-time subvolume.
 Two similar ways of performing this procedure are shown.

-Figure 6-4 Logical Volume with Data and Log Subvolumes
+Figure 6-4 Logical Volume with Data, Log, and Real-time Subvolumes